The Great Trail by Trans Canada Trail

 Discovery Routes developed a 9.8 km section of the Trans Canada Trail in the southwest corner of the Municipality of Callander.
 The project was a major undertaking as it involved a variety of terrain in a remote, rural setting. it took more than 5 years to plan, develop and build the Trail.
 The project was made possible with the support of numerous community partners and volunteers as well as financial support from the Northern Ontario Heritage Fund Corporation and the Trans Canada Trail Foundation.

 For detailed trail information on Callander’s Trail, visit our Trans Canada Trail Information Page.
-You can also check out a video created by one of Discovery Routes’ trail partners –

 The Kate Pace Way in North Bay also forms part of the Trans Canada Trail adding 12 km to the national system.
 A trail pavilion is located on North Bay’s waterfront.
 If you would like more information about the Kate Pace Way, please visit the trail’s information page.
 A Trans Canada Trail Route Planning Study was conducted in 2002 by FRi Ecological Resources that analyzed various route options for the multi-use through the City of North Bay and continuing west towards Sturgeon Falls.